lwjohnst86/analyzing-cohorts-course/chapter1.md

 ---
-title: "Introduction to cohorts and the approach to analyzing them"
+title: "Introduction to cohorts and to analyzing them"
 description: "In this chapter we will introduce what a cohort is, how to approach analyzing it, and some first steps in exploring cohort datasets."

 ---
-## Introduction to Cohort Designs
+## Introduction to Cohort Studies

 ```yaml
 type: VideoExercise